j-easy/easy-jobs/README.md

 ## Latest news

+* 24/07/2018: Version 0.4 is out to fix a small issue with the startup of the admin UI.
 * 05/11/2017: Version 0.3 is out with a new [administration web interface](https://github.com/j-easy/easy-jobs#admin-web-interface).
 See all changes in details [here](https://github.com/j-easy/easy-jobs/releases).
 * 29/06/2017: Version 0.2 is released with some bug fixes and few enhancements.
 See all changes in details [here](https://github.com/j-easy/easy-jobs/releases).
 * 22/06/2017: Version 0.1 is out!
 See what this first version brings to the table [here](https://github.com/j-easy/easy-jobs/releases).